Edward Carpenter (priest): Life

 Carpenter retired to Richmond, Surrey.
 He has four children, David, Michael, Paul and Louise.

-Carpenter wrote Common sense about Christian ethics as part of the Common Sense series.
+Carpenter wrote Common Sense About Christian Ethics as part of the Common Sense series.

 He was the first chairman of the Week of Prayer for World Peace, a global interfaith initiative created by the Anglican Pacifist Fellowship.

-In 2017 Michael De-la-Noy published a biography of Carpenter, A Liberal and Godly Dean: The Life of Edward Carpenter (Gloriette Publications).
+In 2017, Michael De-la-Noy published a biography of Carpenter, A Liberal and Godly Dean: The Life of Edward Carpenter (Gloriette Publications).

+Animal welfare

+Carpenter was a vice-president of the RSPCA and president of the Anglican Society for the Welfare of Animals.